Yankees 2023 draft pick results tracker and social media guide

 The Yankees’ first half might have been a fourth-place drip, but some welcome distractions await fans over the All-Star break.
-The first came just last night with the beginning of the 2023 Major League Baseball amateur draft.
-The 30 teams gathered in Seattle to run through the first couple rounds before taking a pause and resuming today with Round 3.
+The first came on Sunday night with the beginning of the 2023 Major League Baseball amateur draft.
+The 30 teams gathered in Seattle to run through the first couple rounds before taking a pause and resuming on Monday with Round 3 and Tuesday with Rounds 11-20 at 2pm ET on MLB.com.
 The Yankees made Miami high school shortstop George Lombard Jr. their top draft pick and the 26th selection overall.

 To help conveniently track all of the Yankees’ draft picks — from the selection process to any known eventual signing news — I’ve assembled this tracker that will be regularly updated throughout July.
 The players’ names are linked to the Pinstripe Alley stories about their draft selections.
 If available, I’ve also included their Twitter handles if you have any interest in following them.